alexkarasik/AlexKarasikOLE.github.io/pages/gitandrepositories.md

 Generally, follow these commands in your command line, but refer back above if there are any errors or further questions about why you are writing any of the following commands

 #### Get a personal copy of the repository
-* Clone your Github respoitory <yourusername>.github.io
+* Clone your Github respoitory  to your username.github.io
-* Copy the HTTPS or SSH link from your repository on the Github site
+* Copy the HTTPS or SSH link from your cloned repository on the Github site
 * On the command line, type `git clone *paste your HTTPS or SSH link here*`
 ---
 #### Understand your repositories and what they are used for
- * Understand that there are three levels of a Github repository: the upstream ([open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io)), your username.github.io on Github and your username.github.io on your OS.
+ * Understand that there are three levels/copies of a Github repository: the upstream ([open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io)), your username.github.io copy on Github and your username.github.io copy on your OS.
 * These need to be synced and checked constantly together.
 * The upstream repository is the one we are contributing to.
-You push changes you make on your OS to your personal Github copy and if your suggestions are approved, they will get merged into the upstream repository.
+You push changes you make on your OS copy to your personal Github copy and if your suggestions are approved, they will get merged into the upstream repository copy.
 ---
 #### Configure the upstream repository to your fork
 * `cd <username>.github.io.`